negimagss/logreader/README.md

 ### Steps:
 1. Place the flow log `.txt` files in the `resources/inputFiles` directory.
 2. Place the lookup `.csv` files in the `resources/inputCsvFiles` directory.
+3. Main java file is LogRunner.java under src/illumio/ folder.
-3. Compile and run the program:
+4. Compile and run the program:
    ```bash
    javac -d .
 LogRunner.java
    java illumio.LogRunner